-Whitman's views on slavery and race were not much different than many Americans of his time.
-His great grandfather had been a slave owner (slavery was legal on Long Island until 1828) and Whitman did not have a high opinion of the ten percent of Brooklyn residents who were of African descent.
+Whitman's great grandfather had been a slave owner (slavery was legal on Long Island until 1828) and Whitman did not have a high opinion of the ten percent of Brooklyn residents who were of African descent.
 In an early novel, the protagonist has a sexual relationship with a mixed race mistress in New Orleans, reaffirming racial stereotypes of the time.
 Yet Whitman thought slavery abhorrent.
 His sympathy for laborers naturally extended to those in servitude, and he often wrote in the voice of the oppressed.

 Opposed to Extremists

 Early on, Whitman thought abolitionists like William garrison to be extremists, and "the dangerous and fanatical insanity of 'Abolitionism' as impracticable as it is wild."
 In his opinion, the crusaders' moral absolutism, as much as the insistence of proslavery whites of the South, was contributing to the division of the Union.

 A Pragmatic Approach

 Whitman embraced the doctrine of Free Soil.
 Following the Mexican-American War in 1848, President James K. Polk awaited a House appropriations bill to settle the conflict.
 A Democratic senator from Pennsylvania, David Wilmot, added a proviso mandating that slavery would be illegal in any of the new western territories that joined the United States.
 The Wilmot Proviso did not pass, but the position that new states should be free states led to the brief formation of the Free Soil Party.
 This rather pragmatic position sought to stop the spread of slavery in America with the understanding that slavery would prove to be economically unsound and the slave states would suffer for having adopted the institution.
 For Whitman and other like-minded thinkers, the free soil position had the potential to keep the Union together.